Mule Message Structure

 Setting and Using Properties and Variables

 For example, you may want to add a property to a message to set an HTTP transport header on your message.
 Alternatively, if your flow looks up an account number associated with a user, you may want to add a variable to your message to store the account number as metadata on the message.
-The table below describes these three message processors: Property, Variable, Session Variable.
+The table below describes these three message processors: Property Transformer, Variable Transformer, and Session Variable Transformer.

 |Use||Use a Property Transformer to set, remove, or copy properties on the outbound scope of a message.||Use a Variable Transformer to set or remove a flow variable on the message, tied to the current flow.||Use as Session Variable Transformer to set or remove a variable that is tied to the current message for its entire lifecycle, across multiple flows, applications, and even servers.|